aravindavk/aravindavk.github.com_archive/content/blogs/0109-pebble-watchface-development-experience.rst

 :author: Aravinda VK
 :date: 2015-04-22
 :tags: pebble
-:summary: After seeing lots of videos and awesome watch faces, I wanted watchface in my language.
+:summary: After seeing lots of videos and awesome watch faces, I wanted a watchface in my language.

 I fell in love with the `Pebble <https://getpebble.com/>`__ Smart watch after reading `Thejesh's blog <http://thejeshgn.com/2015/01/08/liking-pebble-watch/>`__ about Pebble.
 I was about to get Pebble Steel, but that time they announced Pebble Time Steel with color epaper display and many more features.
 Now I am eagerly waiting for Pebble Time Steel :)

-After seeing lots of videos and awesome watch faces, I wanted watchface in my language.
+After seeing lots of videos and awesome watch faces, I wanted a watchface in my language.
 I created a sample app by embedding the Kannada Unicode font and ASCII font to test the Unicode support in Pebble.
 It has basic support for Unicode, but no support for complex rendering :(

 .. figure:: /images/pebble_unicode_ascii.png
    :alt: Pebble Unicode Kannada